wwarthen/RomWBW/Source/Apps/FAT/ReadMe.txt

  - Files written are not verified.

- - Wildcard matching in FAT filesystems is a bit unusual as implemented by FatFS.
-See FatFS documentation.
+ - Wildcard matching in FAT filesystems is a bit unusual as implemented by FatFs.
+See FatFs documentation.

 BUILD NOTES:
  - Source is maintained on GitHub at https://github.com/wwarthen/FAT

- - Application is based on FatFS.
-FatFS source is included.
+ - Application is based on FatFs.
+FatFs source is included.

  - SDCC compiler is required to build (v3.9.0 known working).